fmxsh/f3c/f3c-spec.md

 | [bbb]     | Block-Block Binding   | Block           | Block        |
 | [bib]     | Block-Inline Binding  | Block           | Inline       |

-Nesting is a natural function of this strucutre, as a literal can contain any data, including one or several other bindings.

 An identifier is always to the left, and a literal is always to the right.

-At a conceptual level,

-Because, by definition, a literal can be a block of data that can contain one or several other bindings, the fundamental structure allows for recursion and thus nesting of bindings.

 The _binding structure_ binds _[identifier]_ to _[literal]_, not purely for organization of data, but to support the function of querying and fetching data within the heirarchy of structures.
 It is at this level—where the binding structure is recognized—that the format attains functionality.
 Percieving _binding structure_ allows for querying and fetching.